Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Body Armor 4X4 HiLine Front Bumper Parts

-A small, but thoughtful addition, Body Armor 4X4 includes the edge trim you’ll need to hide the bumper cuts.
+The bumper came with instructions and all the necessary hardware.
+A small, but thoughtful addition is the included edge trim you’ll need to hide the bumper cuts.

 Without further delay, let’s jump right into the installation.